esikm/Pillow/docs/reference/ImageDraw.rst

 Color Names
 ^^^^^^^^^^^

-See :ref:`color-names` for the color names supported by Pillow.
+See :ref:`color-names` for the color names supported by Pillow2.

 Fonts
 ^^^^^